What is a business line of credit and how does it work?

-For many small business owners, finding ways to expand is a priority — whether by hiring some help, sprucing up your space or bringing in more inventory.
+For many small business owners, finding ways to expand is a priority — whether by hiring some help, remodeling your space or bringing in more inventory.
 But growth takes money.
-When your cash is committed to other things or revenue fluctuates, a small business line of credit could give your company the financial flexibility it needs to take the next step.
+When your cash is committed to other things or revenue fluctuates, besides a business loan, a small business line of credit could give your company the financial flexibility to take the next step.

 What is a business line of credit?

-A line of credit gives your business access to a set amount of financing that you can access as needed for short-term business needs — restocking products, renovations, business expansion, marketing campaigns and more.
+A line of credit gives your business access to a set amount of financing that you can access as needed for short-term business needs: inventory, renovations, business expansion, marketing campaigns and more.
 You pay interest only on the amount you use.
-And unlike loans, lines of credit allow businesses to access cash without taking on a lot of debt all at once.
-Plus, when you pay it down, typically those funds become available to access again.
+And unlike a business loan, a business line of credit allows your business to access cash without taking on a lot of debt all at once.
+Typically those repaid funds become available to access again.

-Key features of a business line of credit
+Key benefits of a business line of credit

-Let’s look at an example of how a business line of credit might work: Say you own a local bookstore and need $50,000 to expand into the space next door.
-After getting approval for a secured line using your store real estate as collateral, you can access the full $50,000 right away for renovations and inventory.
+Let’s look at an example of how a business line of credit might work.
+Say you own a bookstore and need $50,000 to expand into the space next door.
+After getting approval for a secured line using your store real estate as collateral, you can access the $50,000 for renovations and inventory.

 As you use the funds, interest starts accruing only on the amount withdrawn.
 For example, if you use $10,000 for renovations, then you pay interest only on that amount and still have access to the remaining $40,000 if you need it.
 As you pay down the $10,000 of principal, you free up that amount of credit to borrow again.

-But how is it different from other options like business credit cards?
+How does a business line of credit work, and how does it differ from options like business credit cards?
 Let’s take a look.

-At first glance, business lines of credit and business credit cards may seem pretty similar.
+At first glance, a business line of credit and a business credit card may seem pretty similar.
 They’re both revolving credit you can access for funds.
 But once you dig in, some key differences emerge.

-With a line of credit, you can draw what you need, when you need it, and make interest payments just on that portion until you pay down the principal.
+With a business line of credit, you can draw what you need, when you need it, and make interest payments on just that portion until you pay down the principal.
 Credit card balances typically have set minimum monthly payments and interest charges on the full balance each billing cycle.
+You might consider using a business credit card for your LLC to separate daily personal and business expenses.

-One area where credit cards have an advantage is the approval process.
+One area where a business credit card has an advantage is the approval process.
 With a credit card, the process can be quicker and easier because issuers are looking more closely at your personal credit history than your business’s.
-Lines of credit, on the other hand, have much higher credit limits but involve a more rigorous approval process that examines your business performance.
+A line of credit, on the other hand, has a much higher credit limit but involves a more rigorous approval process that examines your business’s performance.

-Here’s the main takeaway: Credit cards are great for covering smaller everyday expenses like office supplies or meals out with clients.
-Lines of credit are meant for larger, less-frequent financing needs like expanding locations, funding inventory orders or covering gaps in cash flow.
+Here’s the main takeaway: A business credit card is great for covering smaller everyday expenses like office supplies or meals out with clients.
+A business line of credit is often used for larger, less frequent financing needs like expanding locations, funding inventory orders or covering gaps in cash flow.

 How do you use a business line of credit?

-Business lines of credit can really help when you need access to capital at lower interest rates than credit cards offer.
+A business line of credit can really help when you need access to capital at a lower interest rate than a credit card offers.
 Once approved, you can draw on the funds as needed without reapplying each time.

 - Revenue fluctuations.
-A line of credit provides funds for expenses like payroll and supplies during the slow season when revenue dips.
-Rather than tying up cash reserves to operate through winter, you can use your line of credit instead.
+A line of credit provides funds for expenses like employee payroll and supplies during the slow season when revenue dips.
+Rather than tying up cash reserves to operate through winter, you can use your line of credit.

 - Cash flow gaps.
-When spring arrives and business picks up again, the line lets you smooth out those cash flow gaps and keep operating smoothly.
+Until spring arrives and business picks up again, the line lets you even out those cash flow gaps and keep operating smoothly.
 No need to scramble for financing or stall operations.

 - Emergency expenses.
-If a major truck repair or a new equipment is needed, the line offers a backup source to draw from rather than scrambling to come up with the funds.
+If a major truck repair or new equipment is needed, the line offers a backup source to draw from so that you aren’t scrambling to come up with the funds.

-In short, a line of credit can provide you with business funding to cover things like seasonal revenue changes, emergency costs or unexpected growth opportunities.
+In short, a business line of credit can provide business funding to cover things like seasonal revenue changes, emergency costs or unexpected growth opportunities.

 Is a line of credit right for you?